Gabardine, twill weave, twill...: let's take stock!

 Gabardine is therefore a twill with a specifically tight and dense weave.

-Historically, the word gabardine comes from the Spanish gabardina which was a long wool coat to protect against the cold.
-It is also thought that the word gabardine also comes from the Arabic qaba which gave the French word caban.
+Historically, the word gabardine comes from the Spanish gabardina, which was a long wool coat to protect against the cold.
+It is also thought that the word gabardine also comes from the Arabic qaba, which gave the French word caban.
 What should be remembered is that originally gabardine was a wool fabric intended for coats.
 It was therefore expensive, dense, and had a rather rough feel.
-To obtain a softer feel but also a more affordable price, the original wool was replaced by cotton at the time of industrialization and the popularization of this material.
+To achieve a softer feel but also a more affordable price, the original wool was replaced by cotton during the industrialization and popularization of this material.

 Characteristics of twill and gabardine

-These two fabrics will generally have the same characteristics, notably due to their similar weaving method.
-Both are sturdy, available in a wide range of colors (from bright to pastel) and easy to care for.
+These two fabrics generally have the same characteristics, notably due to their similar weaving method.
+Both are strong, available in a wide range of colors (from bright to pastel), and easy to care for.

 However, a few differences should be noted: